254In61/python3-container-image/README.md

 ## Best solution
 Using a virtual environment is the cleanest and safest approach.
 It avoids interference with the system Python environment while still allowing you to manage your dependencies independently.

+# Keeping container running.
+When you start a container, it usually stops if there’s no long-running process or command running in the foreground.
+To ensure the container doesn't stop, you can run it with a long-lived process or execute a command that holds the container open.

+Here are several ways to start a container that doesn't stop:

+1. Run an Interactive Shell : You can start the container with a shell session that keeps running:

+   $ podman run -it localhost/python3 /bin/bash

+2. Use a Background Process that keeps the container alive.
+   $ podman run -d localhost/python3 tail -f /dev/null

+   tail -f /dev/null is a common trick to keep the container running indefinitely.

+3. Use a Custom Entrypoint Script
+If you’re building a custom image, add an entrypoint script that keeps the container running.
+For example, in a Dockerfile:

+  FROM ubuntu:20.04

+  CMD ["tail", "-f", "/dev/null"]

+4. Run a Service or Daemon
+Run a service (e.g., an HTTP server) to keep the container alive:
+  $ podman run -d nginx

+5. Keep the Container in Interactive Mode
+Start the container in interactive mode and leave it open:
+  $ podman run -it localhost/python3

+# Stopping containers

+podman stop <container_id>

+podman rm <container_id>